8 best stock trading apps in 2024

 Who is it best for?

-New investors looking to build community with other traders while enjoying the flexibility of fractional share investing.
+New investors looking to be part of a community with other traders while enjoying the flexibility of fractional share investing.

 Charles Schwab stands out for its robust research capabilities and great customer service.
-They offer a range of fundamental and technical analysis tools, analyst ratings and comprehensive news feeds — all designed to help traders make informed decisions.
+It offers a range of fundamental and technical analysis tools, analyst ratings and comprehensive news feeds — all designed to help traders make informed decisions.

 The app is powerful and comprehensive.
 The intuitive layout and clear menus make navigation and account management a breeze.
 Schwab also offers fractional shares, so all your money gets invested right away.